EmanueleLM/DeepNet/README.md

   - add with a human-like line the topology specification (otherwise it's considered fully connected)

 - genetic algorithm to find a good network against a train/validation sample of a problem (you can balance between size and accuracy);

+- parallel training (multiple processes) to do (weighted) majority vote on classification and regression tasks;

 - fully connected and locally connected networks;